FY2018 Teaching Artists Directory Guidelines

 You may wish to refer to the Panelist Assessment Sheets below to better understand how your application will be evaluated.

-Theatre/Dance: Submit links to no more than three video samples uploaded to YouTube.
+Dance and Theatre: Submit no more than three video sample links.
+Video samples must be uploaded to YouTube.

-Music: Submit links to two audio work samples uploaded to SoundCloud and to one video sample uploaded to YouTube.
+Music: Submit two audio sample links and one video sample link.
+Audio samples must be uploaded to SoundCloud.

-Storytelling: Submit links to no more than two video samples uploaded to YouTube and one audio sample uploaded to SoundCloud.
+Storytelling: Submit no more than two video sample links and one audio sample link.

 In order to be eligible for full participation in the Teaching Artists Directory, all artists approved